pcorey/pcorey.github.io/_posts/2017-10-02-user-authentication-kata-with-elixir-and-phoenix.markdown

 ---
 layout: post
 title:  "User Authentication Kata with Elixir and Phoenix"
-description: "Practical code katas are a tool to practice valuable web development skills in an applicable way.
+excerpt: "Practical code katas are a tool to practice valuable web development skills in an applicable way.
 Start practicing with this user authentication kata."
 author: "Pete Corey"
 date:   2017-10-02
 tags: ["Elixir", "Katas", "Phoenix", "Authentication"]